DNS-OARC/dns-metrics/README.md

-# dns-metrics
+# DNS Metrics JSON Schema

-DNS Metrics JSON Schema
+A JSON schema to define DNS metrics that tools can use to generate compatible JSON metrics and statistics.